w3f/polkadot-spec/docs/chap-runtime-api.md

 ###### Definition -def-num- Runtime API Call Convention {#defn-runtime-call-convention}
 :::definition

-The **Runtime API Call Convention** describes that all functions receive and return SCALE-encoded data and as a result have the following prototype signature:
+The **Runtime API Call Convention** describes that all functions receive and return SCALE-encoded data and, as a result, have the following prototype signature:

 ```
 (func $generic_runtime_entry